sass/sass/doc-src/SASS_REFERENCE.md

 : An option that's available for individual applications to set to make data available to {Sass::Script::Functions custom Sass functions}.

+{#sass2-option} `:sass2`
+: Parses the document using semantics closer to that of Sass v2.
+  Currently, this just means that strings in mixin arguments are treated as though they were in [an `=` context](#sass-script-strings).

 {#syntax-option} `:syntax`
 : The syntax of the input file, `:sass` for the indented syntax and `:scss` for the CSS syntax.